microsoft/LightGBM/docs/Features.rst

 4. Worker with best split to perform split, then send the split result of data to other workers.

-5. Other workers split data according received data.
+5. Other workers split data according to received data.

 The shortcomings of traditional feature parallel: